AlGepe/OmniSnippets_JS/docs/c2c/template.rst

 .. rubric:: 8 - omni.onResult *[Error messages]*

 Just like we did with the show/hide ``onResult``, it is often convenient to separate *Error messages* from the main execution of the calculator.
 It helps your code be more clear and readable.

+.. rubric:: 5 - omni.define

+Any custom functions that we need will go here, between ``omni.onResult`` and javascript functions due to their importances.
+Once again, good naming practices guarantee that we don't need to read the code inside of them to know what they do.

+.. rubric:: 2 - Extra functions

+Any pure javascript function that you need to create for your calculator is placed here.
+It will be created at the beginning so that it is always available to be used by the calculator.
+Following a strong naming scheme allows for these functions to be written near the bottom of the code so that they don't clutter the main actions.

+.. rubric:: 3 - Data variables

+All the static data you need for your calculator comes here.
+If you use good :ref:`variable names`<naming_variables>` their content and role should be obvious to any reader and therefore we can get away with placing it at the very bottom of the calculator code.

 .. rubric:: Extras available for development